IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

 Note that `null` also transpiles to `nil` (in addition to `undefined`).
-But `null` should be reserved for situations where you want to model an actual null-type defined value.
+In order to keep your code easy to read, never use `null` unless you specifically want to model an actual null-type defined value.

 <br />